Topological Subset Space Models for Public Announcements: Technical Results

-Finally, we turn our attention to a sound and complete axiomatization of $\mathcal{PAL}$ in $\sint$-subset semantics.
-As in \cite{WA13}, we first focus on a restricted language and then extend our results to $\mathcal{PAL}$ by means of Theorem \ref{thm:red}.
+At last we turn our attention to a sound and complete axiomatization of $\mathcal{PAL}$ in $\sint$-semantics.
+We first axiomatize $\mathcal{EL}_{\sint}$ and then use the reduction schemes to transform this into an axiomatization of $\mathcal{PAL}$.